Skip to Content

 While most RV steps come with some sort of traction material or step cover, replacing them with a high-quality, durable cover is well worth the investment.

-We don’t wear street shoes inside our RV, but you’d be surprised what can be tracked into a living space just moving from outside to inside.
+But in addition to safety, quality step covers provide a way to wipe your shoes of accumulated debris before you enter your RV.
+We don’t wear street shoes inside our rig, but you’d be surprised what can be tracked into a living space just moving from outside to inside.

 Are All RV Step Covers About the Same?